 How Catholic Charities Helps Older Adults

 Catholic Charities senior services are built on traditions of excellence, dignity, and respect which provide a spiritual base for our care.
-We are a leading provider of affordable senior housing and life care options for seniors in the Baltimore region.
+We are a leading provider of exceptional, affordable apartment communities and life care options for seniors in the Baltimore region.
 Our compassionate care is provided through a full continuum of services available to people of all faiths.
 Our apartment communities include a full range of services for low-income seniors.
 Specialized care is available through our adult day services, assisted living, rehabilitation and nursing care programs.
 Our free information and referral service helps you to make decisions about what is best for you or your loved one.

 Needs in Maryland